29th August 2019

 How dental implants are placed

-Dental implants are slightly more invasive than veneers, but you only require a minor surgery that only requires local anaesthetic.
-Each treatment journey varies between patients, as a lit of it can depend on how quickly you heal after the first placement.
+Dental implants in Clapham Common, London, are slightly more invasive than veneers, but you only require a minor surgery that only requires local anaesthetic.
+Each treatment journey varies between patients, as a lot of it can depend on how quickly you heal after the first placement.
 The root is placed into the jawbone and gums which is then left to heal, which may take a few months.
 The second stage is often placing the crown, the part that looks like a tooth.